datafundamentals/appwriter.com/site/boltup/BaaS.md

 - A project to deploy your primary hosting from
 - A project manage your _local_ Firebase emulator (recommended!)

+## How To Use It

+- do not clone, instead use as template
+- modify firebase config to fit your own
+- copy relevant code into your specific project (such as functions)
+- ignore that which you prefer to set up using firebase init
+- modify according to your project's needs

 ## Why Firebase?

 The easy ven diagram plots these 3 competing concerns